rantaoca/neato-sdk-android/README.md

 ```

 #### Sending commands to a Robot
-An online robot is ready to receives your commands like `start cleaning`.
-Some commands require parameters others not, see the API doc for details.
+An online robot is ready to receive your commands like `startCleaning`.
+Some commands require parameters while others don't, see the API doc for details.

 Pause cleaning doesn't require parameters: